 The Court of Appeal for Ontario is located in historic Osgoode Hall in downtown Toronto.
-The Court is composed of the Chief Justice of Ontario, the Associate Chief Justice of Ontario and 20 other judges, supplemented from time to time by additional supernumerary judges.
+The Court is composed of the Chief Justice of Ontario, the Associate Chief Justice of Ontario and 29 other judges including regular and supernumerary judges.
 The court hears over 1000 appeals and over 1000 motions each year.
 Appeals are heard by panels of three or sometimes five judges.
 Motions are usually heard by one judge but up to 25% of the motions heard in any year are dealt with by panels of three judges.
-The courtís jurisdiction includes that consideration of both civil and criminal appeals from decisions of Ontario's two trial courts, the Superior Court of Justice and Ontario Court of Justice.
+The court's jurisdiction includes that consideration of both civil and criminal appeals from decisions of Ontario's two trial courts, the Superior Court of Justice and Ontario Court of Justice.

 Civil appeals deal with such subject areas as commercial disputes, property disputes, negligence claims, matrimonial and other family disputes, bankruptcies and corporate reorganizations.
 The court regularly must consider the fundamental rights of Ontarians arising out of rights enshrined in the Canadian Charter of Rights and Freedoms.
 The court has been called upon to consider issues as varied as the definition of marriage, the determination of aboriginal rights, the valuation of shares in an initial public offering, the right to governmental funding for programs for disadvantaged persons and the resolution of property line disputes between neighbouring cottagers.
 The scope of matters that may be determined by the Court of Appeal is as broad as the scope of disputes that may arise between Ontarians.